 Diagnosis is usually made by chest x-ray.
 Ultrasonography (done at the bedside during initial resuscitation) and CT are more sensitive for small pneumothoraces than chest x-ray.

-The size of the pneumothorax, stated as percent of the hemithorax that is vacant, can be estimated by x-ray findings (see Pneumothorax : Diagnosis).
+The size of the pneumothorax, stated as percent of the hemithorax that is vacant, can be estimated by x-ray findings Diagnosis Pneumothorax is air in the pleural space causing partial or complete lung collapse.
+Pneumothorax can occur spontaneously or result from trauma or medical procedures.
+Diagnosis is based on clinical... read more .
 The numerical size is valuable mainly for quantifying progression and resolution rather than for determining prognosis.

 Treatment of most pneumothoraces is with insertion of a thoracostomy tube (eg, 28 Fr) into the 5th or 6th intercostal space anterior to the midaxillary line.